 4 of the Best Hocking Hills Dog-Friendly Trails

 Hocking Hills State Park is extremely dog-friendly.
-Four-legged hikers are welcome to explore all areas of Hocking Hills State Park alongside their human companion except for Conkle’s Hollow Nature Preserve.
-Please remember that dogs are to kept on-leash in the park at all times.
+Four-legged hikers are welcome to explore all areas of Hocking Hills State Park alongside their human companion except for Conkle’s Hollow Nature Preserve and Rockbridge Nature Preserve, which includes the Natural Rock Bridge.
+Please remember that dogs are to be kept on-leash in the park at all times.
 Don’t forget an extra water bottle and bowl, either, because if you’re thirsty, they are, too!
 Read on to discover four of our favorite dog-friendly hiking trails in the Hocking Hills!